awslabs/amazon-timestream-connector-prometheus/GETTING_STARTED.md

     This sample output indicates that 340 rows has been ingested.

-4. To verify the Prometheus Connector can query date from Amazon Timestream, query with Prometheus Query Language (PromQL) in the `http://localhost:9090/` in a browser, which opens Prometheus' [expression browser](https://prometheus.io/docs/visualization/browser/#expression-browser).
+4. To verify the Prometheus Connector can query data from Amazon Timestream, visit `http://localhost:9090/` in a browser, which opens Prometheus' [expression browser](https://prometheus.io/docs/visualization/browser/#expression-browser), and execute a Prometheus Query Language (PromQL) query.
-   The PromQL will query the values for `default-databse` and `default-table` as which database and table that contain the data.
+   The PromQL query will use the values of `default-database` and `default-table` as the corresponding database and table that contains data.
 Here is a simple example:

    ```
    prometheus_http_requests_total{}
    ```
    `prometheus_http_requests_total` is a metric name.
 The database and table being queried are the corresponding `default-database` and `default-table` configured for the Prometheus connector.
-   This PromQL will return all the time series from the past hour with the metric name `prometheus_http_requests_total` in `default-table` of `default-database`.
+   This PromQL will return all the time series data from the past hour with the metric name `prometheus_http_requests_total` in `default-table` of `default-database`.
    Here is a query result example:
    ![](documentation/example/query_example.PNG)